vmware/power-validated-solutions-for-cloud-foundation/README.md

 For more detailed information, refer to the [contribution guidelines][contributing] to get started.

-## Disclaimer
+## Support

-This PowerShell module is not supported by VMware Support.
+This PowerShell module is not supported by VMware Support Services.

-If you discover a bug or would like to suggest an enhancement, please [open an issue][issues].
+We welcome you to use the GitHub [issues][gh-issues] tracker to report bugs or suggest features and enhancements.

+When filing an issue, please check existing open, or recently closed, issues to make sure someone else hasn't already reported the issue.

+Please try to include as much information as you can.
+Details like these are incredibly useful:

+- A reproducible test case or series of steps.
+- Any modifications you've made relevant to the bug.
+- Anything unusual about your environment or deployment.

+You can also start a discussion on the [discussions][gh-discussions] area to ask questions or share ideas.

 ## License